 Though churches, theaters, mountains, and museums are staple attractions when getting to know a new location, a look below the surface can reveal spectacular and little-known sights you probably wouldn’t find on a postcard.
 From underground churches, gardens, wineries, and music festivals, these top attractions from around the world are definitely worth a trip below ground.

 Archive | Festivals & Events RSS feed for this section

-Most of us are familiar with some of the most famous Carnival celebrations in the world — Rio, Venice, and New Orleans among them.
-But Carnival is celebrated all over the world in nearly any place that has a strong Catholic background, so there are plenty of places where you can enjoy Carnival festivities even if you’re not in Brazil or Louisiana this year.
+Most of us are familiar with some of the most famous Carnival celebrations in the world — Rio, Venice and New Orleans among them.
+But Carnival is celebrated all over the world in nearly any place that has a strong Catholic background, so there are plenty of places where you can enjoy festivities even if you’re not in Brazil or Louisiana this year.
 In addition to the majors, here are places with some of the more interesting Carnival celebrations around the world.